Limnoria/Limnoria-doc/use/configuration.rst

 Editing the Configuration Values by Hand
 ----------------------------------------

-NOTE: **We don't recommend this and you shouln't ever do this, you should do everything with the commands in the Config plugin.**
+NOTE: **We don't recommend this and you shouldn't ever do this, you should do everything with the commands in the Config plugin.**

 Some people might like editing their registry file directly rather than